About South Sudan & PASS

 The Selection Committee has six members, three based in South Sudan led by August Ting Mayai, and three members in the United States led by Fran Roby.
 The Selection Committee members in South Sudan review the applications, then forwards them to the Selection Committee members in the U.S. for final selection.

-Why we established the PASS Scholarship
+Why did we establish the PASS Scholarship?

-How PASS is funded
+How is PASS funded?

 PASS is a non-profit, 501(c3) organization registered with the IRS in the United States and with the government of South Sudan.
 PASS is completely funded by sponsors and donations.
 PASS is staffed by volunteers, so more than 95% of your sponsorship or donation money goes directly to the students.